mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 To resume ETL, turn the price back up.

 > Changing the price, either up or down, has no destructive effect; in the short term, you can set it as you please without loosing data.
-If not set high enough, a backlog will form, which will start to expire in 14 days.
+If set too low, a backlog will form, which will start to expire in 14 days, and then data is lost.

 ### Stopping ingestion